cran/tsibble/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)

 The **tsibble** package provides a data infrastructure for tidy temporal data with wrangling tools.
-Adhering to the [tidy data principles](https://tidyr.tidyverse.org/articles/tidy-data.html), *tsibble* is an explicit data- and model-oriented object.
+Adapting the [tidy data principles](https://tidyr.tidyverse.org/articles/tidy-data.html), *tsibble* is a data- and model-oriented object.
 In *tsibble*:

 1. Index is a variable with inherent ordering from past to present.
 2. Key is a set of variables that define observational units over time.